Frequently asked questions about influenza vaccination for health professionals

 Where can I find resources to support conversations with pregnant women about influenza vaccination?

-The Sharing Knowledge About Immunisation (SKAI) communication package is an evidence-based suite of communication tools aimed at improving conversations between vaccination providers and patients including, pregnant women about vaccination.
+The Sharing Knowledge About Immunisation (SKAI) communication package is an evidence-based suite of communication tools aimed at improving conversations between vaccination providers and patients, including pregnant women, about vaccination.
 Resources include an Information factsheet The influenza vaccine for pregnant women.

 65 years and over

-Yes.
-However, people aged 65 and over should receive the enhanced quadrivalent vaccine (Fluad® Quad) over other standard quadrivalent vaccines.
-The enhanced vaccine has been specially formulated to create a greater immune response amongst older people, who are known to have a weaker response to immunisation.
-However, if Fluad® Quad is not available, people aged 65 years and over can safely receive other standard quadrivalent influenza vaccines.
+Yes, however, people aged 65 and over are recommended to receive the adjuvanted influenza vaccine, Fluad®, over other standard-dose trivalent vaccines.
+The adjuvanted influenza vaccine Fluad® has been specially formulated to create a greater immune response amongst older people, who are known to have a weaker response to immunisation.
+However, if Fluad® is not available, people aged 65 years and over can safely receive other standard-dose trivalent influenza vaccines.

-Can someone aged 65 or over who received the influenza vaccine for people under 65 years of age receive an extra dose of one of the vaccines for people 65 years of age and over?
+Can someone aged 65 or over who received a standard trivalent vaccine receive an extra dose of the adjuvanted vaccine?

-No, if someone aged 65 years and older receives a standard influenza vaccine recommended for people aged under 65 years, an extra dose of the enhanced influenza vaccine (Fluad Quad) for people aged 65 and over in the same season is not recommended.
+No, if someone aged 65 years and older receives a standard trivalent vaccine, an extra dose (of an adjuvanted influenza vaccine) is not recommended in the same season.

 People with allergies